AmiQuijano/Research_Track1/README.md

 This function makes the robot turn either right or left (depending on `speed` sign) a certain time given a desired speed.

 Arguments:
-* `speed`: The velocity of the motors in this case equal in magnitude on both motors but opposite in sign in order to make a turn.
+* `speed`: The velocity of the motors, in this case equal in magnitude on both motors but opposite in sign in order to make a turn.
 * `seconds`:Time interval during which the robot will move straight.

+Pseudocode:
 ```
 Function turn(speed, seconds):
     Set power of Robot.motor.right to speed